NHP is reader-supported. As an Amazon Associate we earn from qualifying purchases.

 Couple these qualities with a blend of varying hair textures that may also occupy a bit of real estate on your head, and attaining a consistent curl pattern with definition can seem impossible.

-As much as I hate to say it, one of the major keys to knowing how to define curls on 4c hair is finding the most effective hair products for 4C hair.
+As much as I hate to say it, one of the major keys to knowing how to get poppin' curl definition on 4C hair is finding the most effective curl defining hair products for 4C hair.

 And because there are other factors involved besides hair type alone...